Rabies in Dogs: Identifying Symptoms & Ensuring Your Dog's Safety

 2. What should I do if my dog has contact with a potentially rabid animal?

 If your dog has been exposed, seek veterinary attention immediately.
-Your vet will provide guidance on the necessary steps, including possible post-bite vaccinations and monitoring for symptoms.
+Your vet will provide guidance on necessary steps, including possible post-bite vaccinations and monitoring for symptoms.

 3. How often do dogs need rabies shots?